cman88/MTGLife-CardReaderApp/README.md

 - Android Device Emulator API 28 or higher with Play Services 9.0 or higher
 - Volley Library
 ## Roadmap
--Add UI for 4 and 6 players using touch coordinates instead for buttons (for a cleaner UI) -Change 1v1 UI to touch coordinates
+- Add UI for 4 and 6 players using touch coordinates instead for buttons (for a cleaner UI)
+- Change 1v1 UI to touch coordinates
--Add Players counters UI (Poison,Exp,Enegy)
+- Add Players counters UI (Poison,Exp,Enegy)
--Modify the Text recognition to accept full card text instead of only name.
+- Modify the Text recognition to accept full card text instead of only name.
 ## Project Status
 On slow development